-Over the past year, the George Padmore Institute (GPI) has produced a series of short films to bring the true and important stories of Black British communities held at the GPI archive to new generations.
+As part of the our Reaching New Generations project, the George Padmore Institute (GPI) produced a series of short films to bring the true and important stories of Black British communities held at the GPI archive to new generations.
 Each film showcases an individual archive collection.
 They provide a unique insight into the movements and activism of black and Asian communities.
 Including first-hand accounts from members and activists from those communities, the stories held in the archive have been told in a truly impactful way.
-The last film in the series will be available to view shortly.

 New Cross Massacre

 Five personal recollections from GPI Trustees Roxy Harris and Linton Kwesi Johnson, academic and photographer Vron Ware, playwright Rex Obano and poet Jay Bernard.
 They talk about the impact of the fire and why it is important to ensure the tragedy is never forgotten.
 View the film on our YouTube channel here.

 The Caribbean Artists Movement (CAM)

 GPI co-founder and Trustee Sarah White and Trinidadian artist, poet and filmmaker Christopher Laird talk about the early days of CAM and its international impact.
 View the film on our YouTube channel here.